Pictured above: Mistflower (Conoclinium coelestinum) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Mistflower, Blue mistflower, Wild ageratum, Pink eupatorium, Hardy ageratum, and Blue boneset are just some of the many common names used to identify this eye-catching Florida native wildflower.
+Mistflower(Conoclinium coelestinum) is an eye-catching wildflower known by many common names: Blue mistflower, Wild ageratum, Pink eupatorium, Hardy ageratum and Blue boneset.
 Found in riverine swamps, moist meadows and roadside ditches, its flowers give the appearance of a blue fog when blooming en masse.
 Flowers are very attractive to pollinators, especially butterflies, moths and long-tongued bees.

 The genus Conoclinium was once classified in the genus Eupatorium, but genetic analysis revealed differences that required reclassification to its own genus.
 The species epithet coelestinum is from the Latin caelistis (coelestis), meaning “celestial” or “heavenly.”
 It refers to the sky-blue color of the flowers.

 To see where natural populations of mistflower have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Moist to wet, sandy, loamy or mucky soils